DCHFA Provides $125M in Financing for 2 Affordable Developments in DC

 Separately, the $45.2 million development also received an $18.9 million Housing Production Trust Fund (HPTF) loan from the DHCD.

-The development will feature 32 one-bedroom, nine two-bedroom and eight three-bedroom units.
-Five units are designated permanent supportive housing, reserved for residents earning 30 percent or less of AMI.
-Twenty units will be reserved for residents earning 50 percent or less AMI, 18 for those earning up to 60 percent AMI, and the remaining six will be for residents earning up to 80 percent AMI.
+The development will feature 32 one-bedroom, nine two-bedroom and eight three-bedroom units, while five units are designated permanent supportive housing, reserved for residents earning 30 percent or less of AMI, according to a statement.
+Twenty units will also be reserved for residents earning 50 percent or less AMI and 18 for those earning up to 60 percent AMI.
+The last six are for residents who earn up to 80 percent AMI.

 Property amenities will include a community room, elevators and 13 parking spaces.